Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

+describing a specific lossy bosonic channel with memory~\cite{PRA}, which will be referred to as \emph{$\Omega$-model of the environment}.
+Notice, that by taking $\Omega_{ij}=\delta_{ij}$ we recover the case of the memoryless channel.

-describing a lossy bosonic channel with memory~\cite{PRA}.
-Here~$s$ represents the degree of correlation among environment modes.
+The parameter $s$ in Eq.~\eqref{Venv} represents the degree of correlation among environment modes.
 We are interested in the asymptotic behavior of this channel.
-That implies to take the limit $n\to\infty$ in the equations of Sec.~III.
+That implies to take the limit $n\to\infty$ in the equations of Subsec.~\ref{ClCapAndRatesSubSec}.
 It can be treated for some relations as the limit of Riemann sums resulting to the integral expressions.
-Instead of a set of equations on eigenvalues we get a set of equations on functions which are spectral densities for the involved (infinite-dimensional) matrices.
-Below we denote the spectral densities by the same symbols as proper eigenvalues, but written in calligraphic and replacing the mode number $h$ by a continuous parameter $\xi$, \textit{i.e.}, $i_{uh}\to\mathcal I_{u\xi}$, $o_{qh}\to\mathcal O_{q\xi}$, etc.
+Thus, instead of a set of equations on eigenvalues we get a set of equations on functions which are spectral densities for the involved (infinite-dimensional) matrices.
+Below we denote the spectral densities by the same symbols as proper eigenvalues, but written in calligraphic and replacing the mode number $h$ by a continuous parameter $\xi$, \emph{i.e.}, $i_{uh}\to\mathcal I_{u\xi}$, $o_{qh}\to\mathcal O_{q\xi}$, etc.